bl-mirrotron/mirrotron-user-guide/README.md

   * [Post Mortem App](#post-mortem-app)
 * [Figures](#figures)

+<a href="" target="_blank"></a>

 ## Overview
 ([contents](#table-of-contents))<br>
-The [control system for the Mirrotron RFQ](https://www.bl-mirrotron.com/) uses the [Blinky-Lite<sup>TM</sup>](https://www.bl-mc.se/) control platform.
+The <a href="https://www.bl-mirrotron.com/" target="_blank">control system for the Mirrotron RFQ</a> uses the <a href="https://www.bl-mc.se/" target="_blank">Blinky-Lite<sup>TM</sup></a>  control platform.
 This document is an overview of how to use the custom applications for the Mirrotron RFQ.
 For portability, reliability, and security all Blinky-Lite<sup>TM</sup> user applications are web apps.
-The Mirrotron RFQ web apps are located at the app [page](https://www.bl-mirrotron.com/apps).
+The Mirrotron RFQ web apps are located at the app <a href="https://www.bl-mirrotron.com/apps" target="_blank">page</a>.

 ## System Login
 ([contents](#table-of-contents))<br>
-For security, Blinky-Lite<sup>TM</sup> requires an [https](https://www.cloudflare.com/learning/ssl/what-is-https/) connection.
+For security, Blinky-Lite<sup>TM</sup> requires an <a href="https://www.cloudflare.com/learning/ssl/what-is-https/" target="_blank">https</a> connection.
 Any attempt at using an http connection will be redirected to an https connection.

 You must first obtain a login from your system administrator to access the control system.
 Blinky-Lite<sup>TM</sup> uses role-based access with Jason Web Token(JWT) technology for logging into the system.
 The user is assigned a role to protect the system from the user making inadvertent settings.